waylaidwanderer/PandoraAI/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ISSUES REPORTED HERE SHOULD BE FOR THE FRONT-END CLIENT ONLY.
+Do NOT create issues regarding any websites that use this client, e.g. https://example-pandora-ai.app.
+Instead, please contact the website owner directly.
 If you are having problems related to node-chatgpt-api, open an issue there instead.

 **Describe the bug**
 A clear and concise description of what the bug is.